What is CSA (Community Supported Agriculture)?

 The amount a shareholder will receive each week will vary based upon the production of the farm and the time of year.
 The average weekly share will be between 5-10 different fruits/vegetables/herbs, normally in 1-2 lb portions.
 This share should be enough for a family of 4 for a week.
 The exact weekly amount is unpredictable as many factors can influence the harvest.

 Does your produce contain GMO's (genetically modified organisms)?

 No. We use only certified organic seed.
 Certified organic seed cannot contain GMO's

 Is Wholistic Farms certified organic?

 No, we are not.
 We do follow the basic principals that are the basis of the law, more so than many of the largest farms that are certified.
 Becoming certified by the USDA is a very expensive and time consuming process.
 It would not be economically feasible for us to do it at this time.
 We also don't believe that being certified means as much as it should.
 Many of the large farms "comply", but use some of the loopholes to say organic and pastured, but I wouldn't call them that.
 Customers are welcome to visit the farms and see how your food is grown.
-We will be reassessing the viability of certification for 2017.
+We will be reassessing the viability of certification annually.

 How do you price your food?